A path model for MV polytopes in type A_n: One-skeleton path model

-This inclusion induces a unique homomorphism of algebra $\phi_{B}$ from $\Fp$ to $\CN$, which is called the \textbf{one-skeleton algebraic map} with respect to $\B$. \end{definition} The one-skeleton algebraic map with respect to the unique perfect basis of $\CN$ is surjective when $G$ is of type $A_2$ or $A_3$.
+We call \(\phi_{\mathcal{B}}\) the \textbf{one-skeleton algebraic map} with respect to \(\mathcal{B}\). \end{definition} The one-skeleton algebraic map with respect to the unique perfect basis of $\CN$ is surjective when $G$ is of type $A_2$ or $A_3$.
 Moreover, we prove that the one-skeleton algebraic map with respect to the semicanonical basis is always surjective for any $G$ of type $A_n$ in Section~\ref{sec:mvpolytopes}.

-In general, if all factors of a one-skeleton path $p$ give MV polytopes with the same BZ-choice defined in Section 6.1 in \cite{JOEL}.
-We have $\varphi_{\B}(p)$ is an element in the perfect basis $\B$ using Theorem~\ref{summv} and Theorem~\ref{thm: pol and concatenation are compatible} since the set of MV polytopes with the same BZ-choice is closed under the Minkowski sum by Theorem 6.2 in \cite{JOEL}.
+In general, suppose that \(p=p_1*\cdots *p_m\) is a one-skeleton path whose factors give MV polytopes with the same BZ-choice in the sense of Section 6.1 of \cite{JOEL}.
+Then \(\operatorname{Pol}(p)\) is again an MV polytope, and

-\begin{remark} A perfect basis $\B$ is said to satisfy the multiplication property if for any $i,j\in B(\infty)$ such that the Minkowski sum $P_i\boxplus P_j$ is still an MV polytope.
+Here we use the result that the set of MV polytopes with the same BZ-choice is closed under the Minkowski sum by Theorem 6.2 in \cite{JOEL}. \begin{remark} A perfect basis $\B$ is said to satisfy the multiplication property if for any $i,j\in B(\infty)$ such that the Minkowski sum $P_i\boxplus P_j$ is still an MV polytope.
 The unique perfect basis of $\CN$ satisfies the multiplication property if $G$ is of type $A_2$. \end{remark}